wp-plugins/buddypress-foaf/readme.txt

 1. Via shortcode you can integrate a "do you know this friends of your friends" page into any place at your wordpress site!

 == Changelog ==

+= 2.4 =
+* Admin user (user with ID 1) will not appear any more in "you might know" widget or site

 = 2.3 =
 * adding "add as friend" button below the users suggested as friends (thanks to maddogmcewan)